 - 2 tablespoons toasted white sesame seeds

-- 2 green onions/scallions (reserve green parts for garnish)
+- 2 green onions/scallions (green parts reserved for garnish)

 - 1 tablespoon toasted sesame oil